-The costs of providing the various programs and other activities have been summarized on a functional basis in the accompanying Statement of Activities.
-Accordingly, certain costs have been allocated among the programs and supporting services benefited.
+The costs of providing the various programs and other activities have been summarized on a functional basis in the schedules of functional expenses.
+Certain costs have been allocated among program services, management and general, and fundraising.
+Such allocations have been made by management on an equitable basis.
+Salaries and related benefits have been allocated based on time and effort.
+All are other expenses are allocated directly.

-New Accounting Pronouncements
+Upcoming Accounting Pronouncements

 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842), which requires organizations that lease assets (lessees) to recognize the assets and related liabilities for the rights and obligations created by the leases on the statement of financial position for leases with terms exceeding 12 months.
 ASU No. 2016-02 defines a lease as a contract or part of a contract that conveys the right to control the use of identified assets for a period of time in exchange for consideration.
 The lessee in a lease will be required to initially measure the right-of-use asset and the lease liability at the present value of the remaining lease payments, as well as capitalize initial direct costs as part of the right-of-use asset.
 ASU No. 2016-02 is effective for DG for its year ended June 30, 2021.
+FASB has proposed a one-year extension to the effective date, which would make the effective date for the year ended June 30, 2022.
+The proposed extension is open for public comment.
 Early adoption is permitted.
 DG is currently evaluating the impact that the adoption of Topic 842 will have on its financial statements.

 In June 2018, the FASB issued Accounting Standards Update No. 2018-08, Not-for-Profit Entities (Topic 958), which clarifies the scope and the accounting guidance for contributions received and contributions made.
 Specifically, the update assists entities in determining whether a transaction should be accounted for as a contribution or an exchange transaction.
 If a transaction is accounted for as an exchange transaction, other accounting guidance, for example, in Topic 606, Revenue from Contracts with Customers, should be followed.
 If, however, a transaction is accounted for as a contribution, guidance in Subtopic 958-605 should be followed.
 Additionally, the update assists entities in determining whether a contribution is conditional.
-ASU 2018-08 is effective for contributions made, if applicable, by DG for its year ended June 30, 2020.
+ASU 2018-08 is effective for contributions received by DG for its year ended June 30, 2020.
 ASU 2018-08 is effective for contributions made, if applicable, by DG for its year ended June 30, 2021.
 Early adoption is permitted.
 DG is currently evaluating the impact that the adoption of Topic 958 will have on its financial statements.

 In May 2014, the FASB issued Accounting Standards Update No. 2014-09, Revenue from Contracts with Customers (Topic 606), which provides guidance for recognizing revenue from contracts with customers.
 The core principle of ASU 2014-09 is that revenue will be recognized when promised goods or services are transferred to customers in an amount that reflects consideration for which entitlement is expected in exchange for those goods or services.
-Generally, the ASU states that revenue should be recognized by following a five step process which include identifying the contract with a customer, identifying the performance obligations in the contract, determining the transaction price, allocating the transaction price to the performance obligation.
+Generally, the ASU states that revenue should be recognized by following a five-step process which include identifying the contract with a customer, identifying the performance obligations in the contract, determining the transaction price, allocating the transaction price to the performance obligation.
 ASU 2014-09 is effective for DG for its year ended June 30, 2020.
 DG is currently evaluating the impact that the adoption of Topic 606 will have on its financial statements.